Deneyr/WorldGeneration/README.md

 procedural world generation (model layer)
 ![world](https://user-images.githubusercontent.com/9294021/167267785-278dbaa2-ed1d-434b-b093-60f8b0f60f70.PNG)

-An external library manipulating by a pokemon game core to generate chunks of a procedural world, don't manage game logic of rendering, its only purpose is to generate world chunks asynchronously in a given area.
+An external library manipulating by a pokemon game core to generate chunks of a procedural world, don't manage game logic or rendering, its only purpose is to generate world chunks asynchronously in a given area.

+The visual is a very basic rendering used for test purpose : black for sea, red flowers/bush, yellow patches of tall grasses.